 This monitor is sure to fit into your budget because it has all the basic features needed for an office environment, and yet its price is kept minimal.
 The 34” monitor has a UWQHD resolution of 3440×1440.
 This enables it to give crystal clear and crisp images.

 The noteworthy feature is its sturdy stand with a great swivel range.
 The IPS panel with wide viewing angles allows for screen sharing with offers and combats glare and reflection.
 This monitor is suitable for gamers even though it has a 75HZ panel, and it has a quick response time and low input lag.
 The sad part is that it does not have USB-C input.
-If you are into curved monitors, definitely check out our top curved monitors for MacBook pro.
+Also, don’t forget to check out other monitors that we covered such as the top curved monitors for MacBook pro.

 Also Read: Portable Monitors for Macbook Pro